All Saints Parish Vestry

 What are wardens and other roles on the vestry?

 - Rector’s Warden – the Rector’s Warden (at some parishes called Senior Warden) shall represent the Rector in all temporal matters and, in the rector’s absence, shall preside at all Vestry and Parish meetings.
-Click Here to download a full description of the Rector’s Warden role.
+Click Here (PDF) to download a full description of the Rector’s Warden role.

 - People’s Warden – the People’s Warden (at some parishes called Junior Warden) shall represent the people and organizations of the Parish and, in the absence of the Rector and the Rector’s Warden, shall preside at all Vestry and Parish meetings.
-Click Here to download a full description of the People’s Warden role.
+Click Here (PDF) to download a full description of the People’s Warden role.

 - Clerk – the Clerk shall record the minutes of all meetings and shall carry on all correspondence of the Vestry as directed.